-There is a Dodge & Burn tool inside of Luminar AI, but we're not using that one in this demo.
+There is a Dodge & Burn tool inside Luminar AI, but we’re not using that in this demo.
 We show why in the video.
-It's because the Luminar AI Dodge & Burn tool has a tendency to cause discoloration.
+It’s because the Luminar AI Dodge & Burn tool tends to cause discoloration.

 It’s often fine to use on some photos, but it’s clearly a problem on skin tones.
 That’s why we turn to the Local Masking tool, instead.

 As I show in the video, you can create a Basic mask to Dodge and another one to Burn.
 We then change the Exposure value as needed to get the dodge and burn characteristics to add highlights or shadows.